1. Blog

 A quick word on raw dog food and natural dog food because if you’re exploring pet food nutrition, you’ll run into these discussions.

 Raw food is raw feeding, just like it sounds.
-Proponents of this diet feed their dogs raw meat and veggies, but obviously, raw meat carries a high risk of bacteria like salmonella and Listeria monocytogenes.
+Proponents of this diet feed their dogs raw meat and veggies, but obviously, raw animal protein carries a high risk of bacteria like salmonella and Listeria monocytogenes.
 You have to be especially careful to avoid cross contamination; plus, your dog may not do well on the raw diet.

 Natural dog food often overlaps with preservative-free dog food.
 The biggest difference is that natural dog food uses natural preservatives like Vitamin E and Ascorbic Acid (Vitamin C.) However, preservative-free food often includes superfoods like blueberries, which are natural sources of Vitamins E and C.